Newport Beach

 What is the fastest way to recover from breast augmentation?

-Dr. Larson or Dr. Pham will give you specific post-op instructions to follow when you arrive home from surgery.
+Dr. Pham will give you specific post-op instructions to follow when you arrive home from surgery.
 Tips for an optimal recovery include:

 • Apply ice packs as directed to minimize swelling and bruising.